Axway/api-builder-docs/content/en/docs/release_notes/paris.md

 ---
 ## Summary

-In this release, we enhanced the metrics reported by the Prometheus plugin to show the API Builder version as well as support for a number of Prometheus recommended system metrics.
+In this release we enhanced the metrics reported by the Prometheus plugin to show the API Builder version as well as support for a number of Prometheus recommended system metrics.

 {{% releasenotes/upgrade %}}